Labeling Neural Representations with Inverse Recognition: Applications

 \subsection{Finding Spurious Correlations by Integrating New Concepts}

-The widespread use of Deep Neural Networks (DNNs) across various domains underscores the issue of opacity.
-Often, for these models to be deployed, they need to be audited for spurious correlations, backdoors, or harmful concepts.
-We demonstrate that INVERT allows for the smooth integration of new concepts that correspond to a potential hypothesis about the model’s behavior depending on a specific feature.
+Due to the widespread use of Deep Neural Networks across various domains, it is crucial to investigate whether these models display spurious correlations, backdoors, or base their decisions on undesired concepts.
+Using the known spurious dependency of ImageNet-trained models on watermarks written in Chinese~\cite{bykov2023dora, bykov2023mark, li2023whac} we illustrate that INVERT provides a straightforward method to test existing hypotheses regarding the model’s dependency on specific features and allows for identification of the particular neurons accountable for undesirable behavior.

-Recent studies have shown the capability of networks trained on ImageNet to depend on Chinese watermarks for prediction - an erroneous correlation resulting from the fact that certain classes in the training dataset contain a significant number of watermarked images~\cite{bykov2023dora, bykov2023mark, li2023whac}.
-We augmented the ImageNet dataset $\mathcal{D}_I$, with an additional dataset, $\mathcal{D}_T$, comprising 100 images.
+To illustrate this, we augmented the ImageNet dataset $\mathcal{D}_I$, with an additional dataset, $\mathcal{D}_T$, comprising 100 images.
 This new dataset contains 50 images for each of two distinct concepts: Chinese textual watermarks and Latin textual watermarks (see Appendix \ref{appndx:dataset-integration}).
-We created examples of these classes by randomly selecting images from the ImageNet dataset and overlaying them with random textual watermarks.
+We created examples of these classes by randomly selecting images from the ImageNet dataset and overlaying them with randomly generated textual watermarks.
 Figure \ref{fig:invert_integrating_concepts} depicts the change in the explanation process conducted on the original dataset and its expanded version.
 Since the original dataset didn't include the concept of watermarked images, the label ``African chameleon'' was attributed to the representation.
-However, after enriching the dataset with two new classes, the explanation shifted to the ``Chinese text'' concept, with the AUC measure increasing to 0.99.
+However, after augmenting the dataset with two new classes, the explanation shifted to the ``Chinese text'' concept, with the AUC measure increasing to 0.99.
+This demonstrates the capability of INVERT to pinpoint sources of spurious behavior within the latent representations of the neural network.